 As a result: 3D capture files are big.
 The exact numbers vary wildly depending on the game and the framerate (see my apitrace test further up this post where I get about 0.5G per min in Half-life 1).

-I don't think any of this would require anything groundbreaking, I think any old game graphics programmers would be able to throw some options together than would be "good enough" for initial use.
+I don’t think any of this would require anything groundbreaking, I think any old game graphics programmers would be able to throw some options together that would be “good enough” for initial use.

 ie algorithms to match vertice lists, triangle lists, textures and shaders to see if they’ve already been recorded.